CVE-2025-66457: CWE-94: Improper Control of Generation of Code ('Code Injection') in elysiajs elysia

 Technical Analysis

 CVE-2025-66457 is a vulnerability classified under CWE-94 (Improper Control of Generation of Code) affecting the Elysia Typescript framework, specifically versions 1.4.17 and earlier.
 Elysia is used for request validation, type inference, OpenAPI documentation, and client-server communication.
-The flaw occurs when dynamic cookies are enabled, and the cookie configuration is injected directly into the compiled route code without proper sanitization.
-This improper handling allows an attacker with write access to the cookie configuration to inject arbitrary code, leading to potential arbitrary code execution within the application context.
-The exploitability is generally low because it requires write access to the cookie config, which is typically controlled by the environment or developers.
-However, when combined with another vulnerability (GHSA-hxj9-33pp-j2cc), it can enable a full remote code execution (RCE) attack chain.
-The vulnerability does not require user interaction but does require privileges to modify configuration data, making it a high-severity issue with a CVSS 4.0 score of 7.5.
-The issue is resolved in version 1.4.18 of Elysia.
-No public exploits have been reported to date, but the potential impact is significant if exploited.
+The vulnerability occurs when dynamic cookies are enabled, and the cookie configuration is injected directly into the compiled route code without proper sanitization.
+This flaw allows an attacker with write access to the cookie configuration to inject arbitrary code, leading to potential arbitrary code execution within the application context.
+The exploitability is generally low because it requires write access to either the source code or the cookie configuration, which is typically controlled by the environment.
+However, when combined with another vulnerability (GHSA-hxj9-33pp-j2cc), it can form a complete remote code execution chain, significantly increasing the threat.
+The vulnerability does not require user interaction but does require privileges to modify configuration data, which limits exposure to insider threats or compromised deployment pipelines.
+The vulnerability has a CVSS v4.0 score of 7.5, indicating high severity, with network attack vector, low attack complexity, and privileges required.
+The vendor fixed the issue in version 1.4.18, and no known exploits are currently reported in the wild.

 Potential Impact